 What is a U Visa?

 The U Visa provides immigration benefits for victims of certain crimes in the United States.
-This program was created by the Congress in 2005 and helps victims who have suffered mental or physical abuse as a result of the crime, and helping law enforcement in the investigation or prosecution of the criminal case.
+This visa was created by Congress in 2005 when it passed the Victims of Trafficking and Violence Protection Act of 2005, and allows victims who have suffered mental or physical abuse as a result of the crime and help law enforcement in the investigation or prosecution of the criminal case.

 Who is Eligible for U Visa in the US?

-The requirements to be eligible for a U Visa are:
+The general requirements to be eligible for a U Visa are:

 - The alien must be a victim of a qualifying crime which includes: domestic violence, sexual assault, human trafficking, obstruction of justice or witness tampering, kidnapping, extortion, felonious assault, and the solicitation to commit any of these crimes, among others.